adafruit/Adafruit_Wippersnapper_Arduino/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Which components are connected to your device** Which components are set up on the WipperSnapper device page?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.